sahil87/bloghugo/content/post/2017/switching-from-hexo-to-hugo.md

 - [X] Copy all posts
 - [X] Fix all posts
 - [X] Copy all drafts
+- [X] Fix disqus comments in theme (TODO: postback a pull request to fix in main theme)
 - [ ] Fix all drafts
 - [ ] Move remaining blogs from [here]({{<ref "post/2016/Hello-World.md" >}})
 - [ ] Post in all old blogs that the new blog is now [sahil.cc](http://www.sahil.cc).
 List [here]({{<relref "post/2016/Hello-World.md#first-things-first" >}})